 Kelowna Farmers' & Crafters' Market (Photo credit: Jose Antonio Lopez)

 The abundance of local produce in the Central Okanagan makes it easy to find all the ingredients you’ll need for these recipes and so many others.
-Visit the Kelowna Farmers’ & Crafters’ Market every Wednesday and Saturday (8 a.m. to 1 p.m.) until October 30 to choose from a variety of vendors like East Kelowna Fruit Market, Gambell Farms, and Graziano Orchards, all three of which also have physical locations you can shop at seasonally.
+Visit the Kelowna Farmers’ & Crafters’ Market every Wednesday and Saturday (8 a.m. to 1 p.m.) until the end of October to choose from a variety of vendors like East Kelowna Fruit Market, Gambell Farms, and Graziano Orchards, all three of which also have physical locations you can shop at seasonally.

 All the cookbooks in this post are available through the Okanagan Regional Library.
 They can be purchased at the Kelowna Visitor Centre (where you’ll also find numerous local food products), from our Love for Kelowna online store, or from your favourite local bookstore.
 If you’re looking to get a head start on holiday shopping, they make great gifts for the foodies in your life, too!